wpilibsuite/frc-docs/source/docs/hardware/sensors/accelerometers-hardware.rst

 .. image:: images/analog-inputs-hardware/triple-axis-accelerometer-to-roborio.svg
   :alt: The triple axis accelerometer hooked up to three different Analog In channels.

-Multi-axis accelerometers measure acceleration along multiple spacial axes.
+Multi-axis accelerometers measure acceleration along multiple spatial axes.
 The roboRIO's built-in accelerometer is a three-axis accelerometer.

 Peripheral multi-axis accelerometers may simply output multiple analog voltages (and thus connect to the :ref:`analog input ports <docs/hardware/sensors/analog-inputs-hardware:Connecting a sensor to multiple analog input ports>`, or (more commonly) they may communicate with one of the roboRIO's :doc:`serial buses <serial-buses>`.